Job Watch

 Paramount Recruitment:

-A new opportunity is available for a talented Lead Bioinformatics Software Developer to join a growing start-up company based in Cambridge.
+A new opportunity is now available for a talented Lead Developer to join a fantastic Biotech company, working in the field of Genomics and Bioinformatics!
+Using your background in UI Development and management, the

 Cambridge, England